thisistimothychen/comprehensive-git-cheatsheet/README.md

      - Return all commits made by a certain author: `git log --author="Name"`
      - Return all commits with "Init" in the commit message (case sensitive): `git log --grep="Init"`

+## Terminology
+#### HEAD
+- pointer to "tip" of current branch in repository
+- last state of repository, what was last checked out
+- points to parent of next commit
+   - where writing commits takes place